TaekAndBrendan/iVPSV/README.md

 # Brief Background

-An intuitive visualisation platform for structural variation (iVPSV) is a lightweight program for working with structural variation data generated from short and long-read sequencing data (e.g. vcf, gff, gtf, bam, and fasta).
+An **i**ntuitive **V**isualisation **P**latform for **S**tructural **V**ariation (**iVPSV**) is a lightweight program for working with structural variation data generated from short and long-read sequencing data (e.g. vcf, gff, gtf, bam, and fasta).
 We (Brendan Jeon and Hyungtaek Jung @ The University of Queensland, Australia) initially started this project to provide a graphical environment for biologists using NGS data who are less experienced in command lines.
 As a lightweight (but powerful) desktop/laptop application, we have tested it for short (e.g. Illumina paried-end) and long-read data (PacBio and Oxford Nanopore) focusing on a small and medium scale datasets that can be widely used to the greater research community.
 However, please note that visualising a big dastset would not be recommended due to limiation of computational resources on desktops.

 # Citation

-Hyungtaek Jung, Brendan Jeon, Ben Hayes, and Elizabeth Ross: iVPSV: An intuitive visualisation platform for structural variation data on desktops, [Bioinformatics Submitted](https://www.biorxiv.org/content/10.1101/2021.09.29.462291v1 XXXXXX).
+Hyungtaek Jung, Brendan Jeon, Ben Hayes, and Elizabeth Ross: **iVPSV**: An intuitive visualisation platform for structural variation data on desktops, [Peparation for Submission](https://www.biorxiv.org/content/XXXXXX).

 # Contents